wearvr/pico-vr-unity-sdk-instructions/examples/PicoUnityVRSDKExample/Readme.md

 git clone https://github.com/wearvr/pico-vr-unity-sdk-instructions
 ```

-Open this folder in Unity as a new project.
+Open the 'PicoUnityVRSDKExample' folder in Unity as a new project.

+This example is developed for Unity version 2017.2.0f3, although it can be opened and recompiled for other compatible versions.

 Once in Unity, open the `Assets\Demo` scene.